City of Frankston: History

 In 1993 the state government announced a major statewide program of local government amalgamations, most of which took effect on 15 December 1994.
 Most councils and their LGA's were abolished with new ones being created to replace them.

-Some changes occurred between the release of the Local Government Board report in July and the actual amalgamation — the original plan was to merge with the City of Chelsea and take Braeside and Carrum Downs from the City of Springvale.
+Some changes occurred between the release of the Local Government Board report in July and the actual amalgamation – the original plan was to merge with the City of Chelsea and take Braeside and Carrum Downs from the City of Springvale.
 However, Frankston City Council submitted that it should expand eastwards instead, as well as taking Mount Eliza and Baxter.
 By October, the present boundaries had been agreed upon, but the new entity was to be known as the City of Nepean.
 This appeared in the Board's final report in November 1994.
-However, the State Government ultimately decided to use the old name for the new entity, departing from the Board's recommendation.
+Despite this recommendation, the State Government ultimately decided to retain a variation of the historical name, designating the new entity as Frankston City.

 Council

-The current council, as of November 2020, in order of election, is:
+The current council, as of November 2024, in order of wards, is: